nerevu/riko/README.rst

 1. Compiling a pipeline to a Python script
 ------------------------------------------
-with a .py extension (using the `compile.parse_and_write_pipe` function).
+Both of the following will create a python file named after the input argument with a .py extension (using the `compile.parse_pipe_def` and `compile.stringify_pipe` functions).
 This file can then be run directly or imported into other pipelines.
-Both of the following will create a python file named after the input argument

 The first pulls the pipeline definition directly from Yahoo.
 The second loads the pipeline definition from a file: